I need to do this … for me

 My main aim is to get my BMI, waist to hip ratio and body fat percentages within normal range by the end of 12 weeks.

 Body fat %: 21.9%

 This means a loss of 12 kg, and 14% body fat.
 It’s not going to be easy – in fact, it’s going to be a challenge.
 But I am committed and determined to make it happen – without sacrificing my sanity or my health.

-Mindset is the most important part of this whole exercise!
-After all, what I’m really chasing here is a change in how I feel.
+Mindset is one of the most important parts of my weight loss journey !
+After all, I’m really chasing a change in how I feel.